matthewdfuller/skysavvy-docs/README.md

 ### Additional Flight Data
 For each supported flight search result, SkySavvy injects additional data about the airports, airline, aircraft, flight, seats, and award programs.

+* Adds seat and leg room information to each flight
 * Adds a FlightAware link for each flight segment
 * Adds detailed aircraft IATA code and Wikipedia link
 * Adds SeatGuru link for the specific aircraft type